Ever wondered when people call you a Spanner and you started wondering is it a tool?

 Techniques for stopping machines:

 It originates in ancient times when workers threw a spanner in the machines to stop them temporarily.
-You just imagine the disruption that occurs when a heavy metal piece is tosse into the well-functioning heavy parts of the machine.
+You just imagine the disruption that occurs when a heavy metal piece is tossed into the well-functioning heavy parts of the machine.

 Ruin someone’s plans: